 Ipe wood, also known as Brazilian Walnut, is an exotic hardwood notoriously known for its durability and strength.
-In this article, we will explore the history, properties, alternate names, applications and uses, grading, color and color variations, drying methods, and installation of Ipe wood.
+In this article, we will broadly explore the basics surrounding Ipe wood including its history, properties, alternate names, applications and uses, grading, color and color variations, drying methods, and installation.

 Ipe lumber can be purchased from J Gibson McIlvain Lumber Company.
 Visit their website mcilvain.com for more information.